-Whether they’re going to be taking a multiple choice standardized exam, or a one question essay test, students will feel less anxious if they know what to expect.
-Give your students a chance to practice with all of the different question formats and go over the answering strategies and expectations.
+Whether they’re going to be taking a multiple choice standardized exam or a one question essay test, students will feel less anxious if they know what to expect.
+Give your students a chance to practice with all the different question formats and go over the answering strategies and expectations.
 Check out these anchor charts for helping students with test taking.

 3. Emphasize the Value of Progress

 Of course, the stakes are high when it comes to students and test taking (especially standardized tests).
-However, anxious students may benefit from a focus on progress, rather than achieving a specific score.
+However, anxious students may benefit from a focus on progress rather than achieving a specific score.
 Success doesn’t have to mean getting all the answers right.
-For students with test taking anxiety, feeling pressured to get all the answers right may result in a lower overall score.
+For students with testing anxiety, feeling pressured to get all the answers right may result in a lower overall score.

 You may want to start by having an individual conversation with students who struggle with testing anxiety to go over their strengths and where you are hoping they can strive to see progress.
 Depending on the student, you may want to consider creating a reward for making progress in a certain area, or even just schedule another one-on-one conversation post-test to debrief.
 Helping students learn how to talk about progress, goals, and evaluating their performance can make it easier for them to work through testing anxiety on their own in the future.

 When you’ve done all the prep and talked through all of the testing strategies, your students may need these three tips to get them ready for a test day.
 Whether they are facing multiple hours of standardized testing or a shorter, more manageable test, feelings of anxiety can be lessened by following these three tips:

 Teach Positive Self-Talk

 Students who experience testing anxiety may benefit from practicing positive self-talk.
 Students with testing anxiety can use internal affirmations to increase confidence whenever anxious feelings creep up.

 By repeating positive phrases like “I am calm and prepared” in their minds, students can block the negative self-talk that might otherwise have clouded their thoughts.